 a.
-Break up the mass of the building by using a variety of shapes to express the volume of the building.
+Break up the mass of the building by using a variety of techniques to express the volume of the building.
 For example, it may be appropriate to step back the façade of the building to allow for a lower building height at street level, and a taller building height toward the middle or rear of the property.
-Project teams shall provide a narrative description to meet this requirement.